Feature Learning and Network Structure from Noisy Node Activity Data: Approach

+Under this assumption, the nodes in the context set $C_\omega(l_i)$ have an equal probability of being chosen as the subsequent node.

-Instead of randomly sampling the subsequent node from the context set, we introduce two parameters to bias the probability.
-Suppose we have just traversed node $v_{i-1}$, and now we reside at node $v_i$.
-The next node will be chosen from $C_\omega(v_i)$, and we assume it is influenced by the preceding node $v_{i-1}$.
-We give the unnormalized probability
+Alternatively, we can generate biased random node sequences.
+Suppose we have just traversed node $l_{i-1}$, and now we reside at node $l_i$.
+The probability of sampling the next node $l_{i+1}$ is biased by the previous node $l_{i-1}$.
+Therefore, we introduce a parameter $\rho$, and the unnormalized probability of the next node is